 Students display their projects at their school, and teachers or judges choose the projects that will advance to the regional competition.
 Depending on school size, the school fair may be very large or take place within one classroom.
 You may use the following judge criteria forms for the competition if you choose.

-Papers and websites do not compete alongside exhibits, documentaries and performances at the regional event due to the length of time needed to view and judge a paper or a website.
-For more information, visit the papers and websites page.
+Papers do not compete alongside exhibits, documentaries websites and performances at the regional event due to the length of time needed to read and judge a pape.
+For more information, visit the papers page.